|

 Smaller ones are great for easy snacking.
 Many kinds work well in salads and sandwiches.

-Whether you grow your own garden tomatoes, or pick up several pounds of tomatoes at your local farmer’s market, this is the perfect salsa recipe to use them.
+Whether you grow your own garden tomatoes, or pick up several pounds of tomatoes at your local farmer’s market, this is the perfect salsa recipe to use them in.

 If this is your first time trying home canning, be sure to follow the rules of home food preservation.
 The recipe needs enough acid, processing times need to be long enough, and the canning jars need to be sterilized and sealed properly.